screepers/POSIS/README.md

     // name your processes' image names with initials preceding, like ANI/MyCoolPosisProgram (but the actual class name can be whatever you want)
     // if you have several programs that are logically grouped (a "bundle") you can pretend that we have a VFS: "ANI/MyBundle/BundledProgram1" registerPosisProcess(imageName: string, constructor: any);
+    // For querying extension interfaces (instead of tying ourselves to "levels")
+    // todo: typing magic so we can have more interface signatures - On it (Prime)
+    // assuming: interface IPosisExtension extends IPosisLevel1Kernel { }
+    queryPosisInterface<
+        TQI extends IPosisExtension
+    >(
+        interfaceId: string
+    ): TQI | undefined;
 }
 ```